puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-security-models/index.md

 * uniconfig-config:crypto - It allows specifying path to public key on device - 'public-key-path' (leaf with RFC-8040 path) and cipher type (by default, RSA is used) - 'public-key-cipher-type'.
 If path to public key is specified, and it exists on device, then Global-device encryption model is used.
 Otherwise, Global-only encryption model is selected.
-* netconf-node-topology:yang-module-capabilities - If auto-loading of YANG module with encrypted paths is not used and device itself doesn't specify encrypted leaves, then it is necessary to side-load YANG module with encrypted paths.
+* netconf-node-topology:yang-module-capabilities - If autoload of YANG module with encrypted paths is not used and device itself doesn't specify encrypted leaves, then it is necessary to side-load YANG module with encrypted paths.
 This parameter is relevant only on NETCONF nodes.
 Side-loaded modules must be expressed in the format of NETCONF capabilities.